Brunda-nb/SQL-DataWarehouse-Project/Colab_Challenges.md

 - **Impact:** Mismatched columns cause errors.
 - **Solution:** Ensured consistent column naming or explicitly mapped columns during insertion or transformation.

+### 6. Lack of Stored Procedures in SQLite
+- **Issue:** Unlike SQL Server, SQLite does not support stored procedures.
+- **Impact:** Could not encapsulate complex SQL logic directly inside the database.
+- **Solution:** Encapsulated the data transformation and table creation logic inside reusable Python functions, which are executed externally in Google Colab or other Python environments.
+- **Example:** Created a Python function to copy data from raw tables to bronze layer tables, making the process modular and repeatable.

 ---

 ## Learnings & Takeaways